-Varavara Rao to be moved to Nanavati Hospital for 15 days, orders Bombay HC
+‘He is almost on deathbed’: Bombay HC issues order to move Varavara Rao to Nanavati Hospital

-The court noted that the octogenarian poet was almost on his deathbed.
+The court’s order was based on a petition filed by Rao’s wife.

-The Bombay High Court on Wednesday directed the authorities to shift octogenarian Telugu poet Varavara Rao from Taloja jail to Nanavati Hospital for 15 days, Live Law reported.
-The court noted that the poet was almost on his deathbed.
+The Bombay High Court on Wednesday directed the authorities to shift 80 year old Telugu poet Varavara Rao from Taloja jail to Nanavati Hospital for 15 days, Live Law reported.
+The court noted that Rao was almost on his deathbed.

 “He needs some treatment,” the High Court bench of Justices SS Shinde and Madhav Jamdar said.
 “Can the state say no we will treat him in Taloja?
 We are only saying transfer him to Nanavati for two weeks.
 We will further see after two weeks.”